Accessibility Tools

 • Leg length inequality

-Post surgery, your doctor will give you specific instructions to be followed at home for a faster recovery.
+After surgery you will be given specific instructions to be followed at home for a faster recovery.
 These include:

-• Take medications as prescribed to relieve pain and prevent infection.
+• Take medications as prescribed to relieve pain, decrease swelling and prevent infection.

-• Eat a healthy diet and do not smoke to facilitate healing and promote a faster recovery.
+• Eat a healthy diet and do not smoke to facilitate healing and faster recovery

 What is Robotic Total Hip Replacement?